victordujardin/victordujardin.github.io/_pages/Portfolio.md

 ### Numerical Methods and Bootstrap in R

+You can access the project by clicking on [this](https://github.com/victordujardin/Numerical-methods)

 **Overview**
 In the project, my colleague Mathieu Graf and I engaged with advanced statistical concepts and numerical methods to explore and analyze mathematical functions.
 The project was centered around the function f(x) = exp(x)/(1+exp(x)), for which we developed a third-order Taylor expansion and applied Newton's method to find its maximum.